 - Know the customer.
 Is important the agents understand the profile of the customer before making that make or break call.Also, the right opening, that first introduces the agent and what he represents.
 It can be very annoying as a customer to be questioned without saying a few words about your self.

-- A good study of the customers details is key before calling in to be able to acknowledge to customer effectively and to customize the resolution for him.
+- A good study of the customers details is key before calling in to be able to acknowledge to customer effectively and to customise the resolution for him.
 So that little home work goes a long way.

 - Focus a lot on soft skills like a well paced conversation, valuing customers time, great attentiveness from the start, addressing with name to draw attention at relevant instances, like when giving a credit, sharing the delights of a value added service and last but not the least, a great tone to match the positive words said.